kgdn/buffet/README.md

 ## Features

 - Create, start, and delete QEMU/KVM virtual machines
-- Securely access virtual machines using noVNC and websockify
+- Access virtual machines securely using noVNC, websockify with SSL/TLS support, and randomly generated, one time VNC passwords
 - Define custom operating systems and distributions using JSON
 - Administer users, virtual machines and logs from the admin panel
 - Secure user authentication and authorisation using JSON Web Tokens (JWT) and bcrypt
+- Email-based password reset functionality
+- Lightweight, easy-to-setup back-end using Flask and SQLAlchemy
+- Supports any SQL database supported by SQLAlchemy, such as SQLite, PostgreSQL, MySQL, and MariaDB
-- Lightweight and easy to install on any GNU/Linux server
+- Runs on GNU/Linux servers with QEMU and KVM support
 - Fully responsive front-end that works on desktops, tablets, and smartphones

 ## Screenshots